gardener/gardener/docs/usage/logging.md

   > **Note:** In order to group events by origin, one has to specify `origin_extracted` because the `origin` label is reserved for all of the logs from the seed and the `event-logger` resides in the seed, so all of its logs are coming as they are only from the seed.
 The actual origin is embedded in the unpacked event.
 When unpacked, the embedded `origin` becomes `origin_extracted`.

-## Expose Logs for Component to User Grafana
+## Expose Logs for Component to User Plutono

-Exposing logs for a new component to the User's Grafana is described in the [How to Expose Logs to the Users](../extensions/logging-and-monitoring.md#how-to-expose-logs-to-the-users) section.
+Exposing logs for a new component to the User's Plutono is described in the [How to Expose Logs to the Users](../extensions/logging-and-monitoring.md#how-to-expose-logs-to-the-users) section.

 ## Configuration